spotify/crunch-lib/README.md

   the count of the value part of the input table.
 * `globalTopList` Create a list of unique items in the input collection with their count, sorted descending by their frequency.

+## Averages
+* `meanValue` Calculates the mean value for each key in the provided numerically-valued PTable.